Enable Private Service Connect for your workspace

 - Host compute plane for multiple Databricks workspaces on the same network: In this option, the compute plane VPC for multiple Databricks workspaces refer to the same underlying VPC network.
 All such workspaces must share the same back-end Private Service Connect endpoint.
 This deployment pattern can allow you to configure a smaller number of Private Service Connect endpoints while configuring a large number of workspaces.

 You can share one transit VPC for multiple workspaces.
-However, each transit VPC must contain only workspaces that use front-end PSC, or only workspaces that do not use front-end PSC.
-Due to the way DNS resolution works on Google Cloud, you cannot use both types of workspaces with a single transit VPC.
+However, each transit VPC must contain only workspaces that use front-end Private Service Connect, or only workspaces that do not use front-end Private Service Connect.
+Due to the way DNS resolution works on Google Cloud, you can't use both types of workspaces with a single transit VPC.

 Reference architecture